cocoon2wong/SocialCirclePlus/README.md

 # SocialCirclePlus

-This is the official codes for "SocialCircle+: Learning the Angle-based Conditioned Social Interaction Representation for Pedestrian Trajectory Prediction".
+This is the official PyTorch codes for our paper "SocialCircle+: Learning the Angle-based Conditioned Social Interaction Representation for Pedestrian Trajectory Prediction".

-SocialCircle+ is an extensive version of our previous work [SocialCircle](https://github.com/cocoon2wong/SocialCircle).
+SocialCircle+ is an extended journal-version of our previous work [SocialCircle](https://github.com/cocoon2wong/SocialCircle), and this paper will be made public soon.

-For weights trained with PyTorch, please refer to [this page](https://github.com/cocoon2wong/Project-Monandaeg/tree/SocialCirclePlus).
+For our pre-trained model weights, please refer to [this page](https://github.com/cocoon2wong/Project-Monandaeg/tree/SocialCirclePlus).

 ## Get Started